Cosmic muon flux attenuation methods for superconducting qubit experiments: Compact muon detector

-Alternatively, for a direct measurement of the accidental rate the setup also allows a simple disassembly of the upper scintillator detector in such a way that it can be placed sideways, in a geometrical position in which the chances for any particle crossing both detectors are completely negligible (see Fig.~\ref{fig:accidental}).
-With this setup, the measured accidental rate at ground level after taking data for about 20 hours is
+Alternatively, for a direct measurement of the accidental rate the setup also allows a simple disassembly of the upper scintillator detector in such a way that it can be placed sideways, in a geometrical position in which the chance for any particle crossing both detectors is completely negligible (see Fig.~\ref{fig:accidental}).
+With this setup, the measured accidental rate at ground level after taking data for $\sim$20 hours is

 Therefore, both approaches give identical results within uncertainties.